January 17, 2017

 The more Tofteroo learned through the online database administration program, the more she found to be intrigued about.
 "The more solutions I learned were available the more I was interested in exploring their usage," she said.

-With her BS degree in IT with a concentration in database administration, Tofteroo found a job that uses her skills and is helping her to learn new ones.
+With her information technology degree with a concentration in database administration, Tofteroo found a job that uses her skills and is helping her to learn new ones.
 She said, "I have an amazing job as an application consultant with an innovative software company.
 The best part of my job is that I am able to perform various IT tasks including database management, coding, HTML, and project management."

 If you love the idea of building or administering system databases for an organization, and have the desire to learn more about computer software, focusing on database administration will give you a chance discover what you enjoy most.